-- 1. Electrical components, devices, and equipment including switches, receptacles, light fixtures, disconnects, circuit breakers, pad mounted air conditioners or heat pumps that do not supply ventilation air, generators, and transformers should be at least 36-inches away from regulator vent. - 2.
+- Electrical components, devices, and equipment including switches, receptacles, light fixtures, disconnects, circuit breakers, air conditioners, heat pumps, generators, and transformers should be at least 36-inches away from regulator vent. - 2.
 Electric meter working space shall be the greater of 30-inches wide or the total width of the electric service and metering equipment, centered on the equipment, and a clear space of at least 36-inches in front and permit at least a 90-degree opening of equipment doors or hinged panels.
 No bollards are allowed in this space.
 Electric meter shall be located a minimum of 36-inches from the gas service. - 3.
 For specific gas metering clearance requirements refer to gas engineer standards.
 Any exceptions must be approved by gas engineering.

-1.21 Available Fault Current at Point of Delivery
+1.21 Available Fault Current at Service Point